nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 1. To see how much different cells are expressing a gene, you fuse that gene with a gene for EGFP or similar, so the cells glow more the more the gene is expressed.
-2. Then you set up the cell sorting machine to sort the cells into four "bins" according to how much they glow, using a sample to establish quartile thresholds for the sorter.
+2. Then you measure the cells' brightness, working out quartile thresholds to divide them into four "bins" of roughly the same size.
-3. Then you sort the cells into four output tubes ("bins"), roughly the same size.
+3. Then you sort the cells into four output tubes, literally four little test tubes at the end of the machine.
-4. Then you sequence each of the four tubes and count up variants per "bin".
+4. Then you sequence each of the four tubes and count up variants present in each bin.
-5. Variants are scored by combining counts from each bin.
+5. Variants are scored by combining the counts from each bin (we'll get to that)
 6. Scores are normalized, assuming nonsense types should be 0 and wild type should be 1.
 7. Addiional replicates are performed to confirm results.